VSTimeless/my-website/about.md

 # About Me

-I'm Volodymyr, an Electrical Engineering student exploring the fascinating world of electronics, technology, and science.
+I'm Volodymyr, an Engineering student exploring the fascinating world of electronics, technology, and science.

 ## Education

-Currently pursuing a degree in Electrical Engineering at University, with a focus on circuit design and embedded systems.
+Currently pursuing a degree in Engineering at Capilano University, with a focus on circuit design and embedded systems.

 ## Interests